fork-handles/forkhandles/state4k/README.md

 1. An `Entity` which is the object being modelled
 2. A set of `States`, which the entity can be in
 3. A set of `Events` to transition between those states.
-Each transition may result in an optional command being generated as a reaction to the transition.
+Each transition may result in an optional `Command` being generated as a reaction to the transition.

 The model is built by creating the machine with a set of transitions which tie a starting `State`, an `Event`, a modification process to the `Entity` when that event is received, and an optional `Command` to generate and send upon the transition.